endgameviable/endgameviable-nextjs/README.md

 As far as I know, these have to be set manually in the AWS Amplify Console.

+- RUNTIME_ACCESS_KEY_ID
+- RUNTIME_SECRET_ACCESS_KEY

+Access token and secret for an account that has access to resources from the server-side runtime.
+These are required mainly so that the api can access DynamoDB tables.
+Couldn't find any other way to get credentials to the runtime.
+Create an IAM user with S3ReadOnly, DynamoReadOnly, and SQS message send permissions, then create access tokens and set them here.

 - MASTODON_API_KEY

-  - Get this by querying the Mastodon API of your ActivityPub server instance.
-(I use GoToSocial, not Mastodon.)
+Get this by querying the Mastodon API of your ActivityPub server instance.
+(I use GoToSocial, actually, not Mastodon.)

 - RESOURCE_LINK_TABLE
 - RESOURCE_SEARCH_TABLE
 - RESOURCE_JSON_BUCKET
 - RESOURCE_EVENT_QUEUE

-  - The resources are managed by Amplify and CloudFormation so they have long, weird names.
+Names of resources managed by Amplify and CloudFormation so they have long, weird names.
+Find them in the AWS Console and paste them in.
+Wish I didn't have to do this.

 ## Next.js